 Visual — Taking your eyes off the road

 If you take your eyes off the road for even a second, you can’t predict what the results will be.
-Many drivers that get into accidents claim that they don’t know how the situation changed so quickly.
+Many drivers who get into accidents claim that they don’t know how the situation changed so quickly.

 If you think about it, you may have only stopped watching the road for a second, but moving at highway speeds means you are likely traveling 55 mph or more — meaning you clear the length of a football field in less than four seconds.